Based on Jeffrey Williamson, Trade and Poverty: When the Third World Fell Behind (MIT Press, 2013)

 It is the maxim of every prudent master of a family never to attempt to make at home what it will cost him more to make than to buy.
 The taylor does not attempt to make his own shoes, but buys them of the shoemaker.
 The shoemaker does not attempt to make his own clothes, but employs a taylor.
 The farmer attempts to make neither the one nor the other, but employs those different artificers…What is prudence in the conduct of every private family can scarce be folly in that of a great kingdom.
 If a foreign country can supply us with a commodity cheaper than we ourselves can make it, better buy it of them with some part of the produce of our own industry employed in a way in which we have some advantage.6

-Each country should make the goods that it can produce more cheaply than it can buy them, and then trade for the goods that it can buy more cheaply than it can make them.
+A country should make the goods that it can produce more cheaply than it can buy them, and then trade for the goods that it can buy more cheaply than it can make them.
 This strategy obviously involves specialization in production.
 The country makes more of some goods than it needs in order to sell the surplus abroad, and it makes less of other goods than it needs, remedying the shortfall by buying them abroad.

 Which goods will a country ultimately export, and which goods will it import?
-Writing in 1817, David Ricardo formalized the concept of “comparative advantage” and explained that countries specialize in the goods in which they have a comparative advantage.
+Writing in 1817, David Ricardo defined the concept of “comparative advantage” and explained that countries specialize in the goods in which they have a comparative advantage.
 His explanation made clear that specialization increases the total amount of goods available.
 Trade does not benefit one participant at the expense of another: it benefits all of the participants.

 Smith and Ricardo were not writing for merchants and manufacturers, who had no need of instruction.
 Their search for profits determined which goods were produced at home and which were not, which goods were sold abroad and which brought in from abroad.
 Specialization is just another instance of Smith’s invisible hand at work.
 Smith and Ricardo had two aims.
 The first was to understand the workings of the economy, and more specifically, the pattern of trade.
 The second was to persuade governments that trade is beneficial, and should not be hampered by tariffs and quotas.